dalenguyen/firestore-import-export/README.md

 # Export database from Firestore

-This will help you create a backup of your collection from Firestore to a JSON file name **firestore-export.json**
+This will help you create a backup of your collection and subcollection from Firestore to a JSON file name **firestore-export.json**

 ```
-node export.js <your-collection-name>
+node export.js <your-collection-name> <sub-collection-name-(optional)>
 ```

 # Import database to Firestore